 There is also a lot more farmers using lime on their pastures, which they claim changes the environment in the pasture base to discourage fungal and spore growth.
 There’s increasing evidence to support this so it’s well worth trying.

-It’s the young growing stock, especially dairy weaners, that are the main concern through January when it gets hot, when pastures go to seed, and feed disappears as the soil dries out.
+It’s the young growing stock, especially dairy weaners, that are the main concern through January when it gets hot and humid when pastures go to seed and feed disappears as the soil dries out.

-Young stock need the best pasture to keep growing at least around 0.5 to 0.6 kg/day, but if feed quality drops, then 0.4kg/day or less may have to be accepted.
-In severe dry situations without supplements they’ll stop growing or even lose weight, unless you provide good quality supplements like good silage and not low-quality baleage.
+The young stock needs the best pasture to keep growing at least around 0.5 to 0.6 kg/day, but if feed quality drops, then 0.4kg/day or less may have to be accepted.
+In severe dry situations without supplements, they’ll stop growing or even lose weight, unless you provide good quality supplements like good silage and not low-quality baleage.
 Concentrate meal has the highest feeding value but it’s the most expensive and hard to justify the cost unless you have a serious emergency.

 All calves sucking on cows need to be weaned, and again in theory fed the best feed on the farm if it’s available.
 The cows can then clean up any rough drying pastures.
 With plenty of good water and shade, beef cows of the traditional breeds take no hurt from dry conditions, but you don’t want any young stock like calves (especially with dairy crossbred genes) to slip back in condition.

-If young stock start to get thin and scour, don’t assume worms are the cause.
-At this time of year there are still the leftover drench promotions to temp folk to buy drench that their stock don’t need.
+If the young stock starts to get thin and scour, don’t assume worms are the cause.
+At this time of year, there are still leftover drench promotions for temp folk to buy drenches that their stock doesn’t need.
 Check with your vet to find the cause of any problems so the correct product can be given.

-Do not now put cattle out on the road verge to clean up feed.
-The risks are too great to safety of stock and traffic, and to your legal responsibilities if there are accidents.
+I’ll make the point again - do not now put cattle out on the road verge to clean up the feed.
+The risks are too great for the safety of stock and traffic, and for your legal responsibilities if there are accidents.
 With the increasing speed of traffic these days, the best advice is to buy some silage for feed, as you could end up bankrupt if you are judged the cause of an accident.
 Prune a few trees for cattle feed if it gets dry – but check which species are toxic.

-- Ban all fires on your property, and watch out for what neighbours are doing which could spread to your place.
+- Ban all fires on your property, and watch out for what neighbours are burning as their fires could spread to your place.